bradhowes/keystrokecountdown/src/articles/power/index.md

 ---

-I just ran across a [great illustration](http://www.cs.cmu.edu/~rweba/algf09/solverecurrencesSF.pdf) of how a small design detail can mean the difference between ok and great performance.
+I just ran across a [great illustration](http://www.cs.cmu.edu/~rweba/algf09/solverecurrencesSF.pdf) of how a small design detail can mean the difference between OK and great performance.
 The referenced slides show various versions of a method to calculate the result of raising one integer to another (e.g. $35^3 = 42,785$).
 The first version in the slides is given as a recursive function, but an equivalent and intuitive way of doing this is by using a loop like so (Python).